MicrosoftDocs/Viva/Viva/goals/get-to-know-okrs.md

 [Objectives and key results (OKRs)](https://www.microsoft.com/en-us/microsoft-viva/what-is-okr-objective-key-results) are a proven goal-setting framework that drives business outcomes by keeping everyone in your org aligned, focused, and productive.

-OKRs orient your organization around the goals you hope to achive, changing the focus from output (your team's everyday work) to outcomes (the results of that work).
+OKRs orient your organization around the goals you hope to achieve, changing the focus from output (your team's everyday work) to outcomes (the results of that work).
 This mindset shift keeps your team engaged, gives you a clear sense of purpose, and shows how everyone is contributing to forward momentum.

 An **objective** is a high-level description of something your team wants to accomplish.